Trump Allows U.S. Sales to Huawei as Trade Talks Resume -- Update

 The Wall Street Journal reported earlier this week that Beijing viewed a Huawei reprieve as a precondition for reaching a trade deal with Washington.

-Mr. Trump touted China's willingness to buy large amounts of U.S. farm goods as a big reason for allowing sales of American products to Huawei and putting off additional tariffs.
-He said China would begin immediate purchases of U.S. goods, beginning with farm products.
-Beijing will be "spending money even during the negotiations," he said.

-The concessions could open the Trump administration to criticism from Democrats and hawkish Republican lawmakers who see Huawei as a threat to national security.
+The abrupt turnaround is bound to open the president to criticism from Democrats and hawkish Republican lawmakers who see Huawei as a threat.
+Secretary of State Mike Pompeo, Federal Communications Commission Chairman Ajit Pai and others have described the company similarly.

+Mr. Trump called Mr. Xi a "brilliant man" and one of the greatest Chinese leaders of the last 200 years.
+And Mr. Trump adopted a benign description of U.S.-China relations that echoed Mr. Xi, saying the countries are "strategic partners."

+That is a different description from the one in the Trump administration's National Security Strategy of December 2017, which labeled China a "strategic competitor" and a revisionist power.

+A Chinese diplomat reiterated Beijing's position that Huawei is a private company with competitive products.
+"If it can be done as promised, we welcome it," said Wang Xiaolong, the special envoy for G-20 affairs at China's Foreign Ministry, referring to Mr. Trump's remarks on Huawei.

+The easing of tensions was greeted warmly by other world leaders gathered in Osaka, who said the trade conflict was weighing on the global economy.
+"First and foremost I believe this is good news for everyone," said French President Emmanuel Macron.

-Mr. Trump said the U.S. would reap commercial benefits from allowing Silicon Valley to sell its products to Huawei.
-High-tech firms have called on Washington to permit them to continue some sales.
-American companies in China also worry that they too would become targets for retaliation by Beijing.
-And the Chinese government heightened those anxieties by saying it would compile a blacklist of foreign businesses and individuals.
+It also is a relief for American companies in China that worried they would become targets for retaliation by Beijing if the trade conflict heated up.
+The Chinese government heightened those anxieties by saying it would compile a blacklist of foreign businesses and individuals.

-"Returning to negotiations is good news for the business community and breathes some much-needed certainty into a slowly deteriorating relationship," said Jacob Parker, vice president at the U.S.-China Business Council in Beijing.
-"Now comes the hard work of finding consensus on the most difficult issues in the relationship."
+The cease-fire "breathes some much-needed certainty into a slowly deteriorating relationship," said Jacob Parker, vice president at the U.S.-China Business Council in Beijing.
+"Now comes the hard work of finding consensus on the most difficult issues."

+Mr. Trump touted China's willingness to buy large amounts of U.S. farm goods as a big benefit of the truce.
+He said China would begin immediate purchases of American goods and will be "spending money even during the negotiations."

 On Friday, before Messrs.
 Trump and Xi sat down for their discussions, China purchased 544,000 metric tons of soybeans, according to the U.S. Agriculture Department.